 Shift to the Weber River if you want a broader completed Utah option, or keep Logan River in mind once that page is built out for the site.

-Utah's 2026 guidebook applies special rules from the first SR-101 bridge at the canyon mouth upstream to the headwaters: closed April 15 through 6 a.m. on the second Saturday of July; catch-and-release only with artificial flies and lures during the early and late open windows; only one trout may exceed 15 inches; and an additional four brown trout may be kept within an eight-trout total.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Utah's 2026 guidebook applies special rules from the first SR-101 bridge at the canyon mouth upstream to the headwaters: closed April 15 through 6 a.m. on the second Saturday of July.
+Catch-and-release only with artificial flies and lures during the early and late open windows.
+Only one trout may exceed 15 inches.
+And an additional four brown trout may be kept within an eight-trout total.

 First SR-101 bridge at the canyon mouth

-The legal upstream boundary named in Utah's special regulations and a practical orientation point for this page.
+The legal upstream boundary named in Utah's special fishing rules and a practical orientation point for this page.

 The strongest public recreation anchor in the drainage, with multiple trout-water miles and clear Utah DWR ownership context.